OpenMined/PSI/README.md

 ### Global Requirements
 These are the common requirements across all target languages of this project.

+- A compiler such as clang, gcc, or msvc
 - [Bazel](https://bazel.build)

 ### Target Requirements
 Some target languages have additional requirements